cyberark/conjur-openapi-spec/CONTRIBUTING.md

 1. Create a new release from the tag in the GitHub UI
 1. Add the [CHANGELOG](./CHANGELOG.txt) for the current version to the GitHub release description

+### Enterprise Releases

+We currently do not have official spec releases for Conjur Enterprise.
+Versions of the spec can be generated using `./bin/transform --enterprise` which outputs a usable version of the spec to `out/enterprise/spec`.